 The moral of the story: Periodically review your accounts and make sure what you expect to happen is indeed happening.
 If something doesn’t make sense, check with your plan provider or your benefits department.
 A few minutes on the phone could save you a lot of heartache—and a lot of money.

 Richard Connor is a semi-retired aerospace engineer with a keen interest in finance.
 Rick enjoys a wide variety of other interests, including chasing grandkids, space, sports, travel, winemaking and reading.
-His previous articles include Return on Investment, Decision 2020 and Our Charity.
+His previous articles include Return on Investment, Decision Time and Our Charity.
 Follow Rick on Twitter @RConnor609.